FAQ Master's Programme in Economics

 In general, it is not.
 There are two reasons for this.
 The first is that you in that case miss some of the more applied master courses which are very useful for writing a good thesis (this is very important when applying to a PhD programme).
 Second, history shows that many fail the exams given in PhD courses, which is not a good sign to the committees deciding on acceptance to PhD programmes.
 Getting high grades on master courses and writing a good thesis gives you the best chance for being accepted for a PhD programme.

 7. How do I apply to courses in the standard track?

 Through universityadmissions.se.
 The deadlines are (minor variations may occur): 15 April (for the fall) and 15 October (for the spring).
 You have to log on before you choose courses.
 Do not log on with your universityadmissions.se account, you can use Uppsala University’s student account to log in.
 Choose Uppsala University from the list of universities in the grey box.

 8. How do I apply to courses at other departments?

 Some courses are open to Master’s students through the national application system, universityadmissions.se (in that case, see above).
-You may find other courses through the respective departments’ homepages and through the Student Portal.
+You may find other courses through the respective departments’ homepages.
 You then need to contact the director or student counselor at the responsible department.

 10. Are there any strictly mandatory courses in the programme?

 Except for the thesis, no course is strictly mandatory.
 However, for most students the standard track is strongly recommended.
 Without the first year courses, it is very difficult to follow some of the courses offered later in the programme.